teamdeeson/codex/docs/handbook/roles-at-deeson.md

 ### Agile Coach

 An agile coach supports projects with detailed knowledge and experience of agile and DSDM.
-They act as external consultants to review project teams behaviours and practices and helps to identify weakness in process or approach on a project.
+They act as external consultants to review project team's behaviours and practices and helps to identify weakness in process or approach on a project.

 Formal recognition in this role can be achieved through [certification from DSDM](https://www.agilebusiness.org/learning-and-exams/personal-certification).